BasitJaved/PyImageSearch_University/README.md

     d) Implementing Feedforward Neural Networks with Keras and TensorFlow
     e) The 4 Key Ingredients When Training Any Neural Network
     f) Understanding Weight Initialization for Neural Networks

+# 8 - Deep Learning 104
+    a) Convolution and Cross-correlation in Neural Networks